Zen Cart Hosting: Compare Hosting

 How does Zen Cart compare to Shopify?

-Unlike Zen Cart, Shopify is a proprietary e-commerce tool that can host your website for you for a monthly fee.
+Shopify is a proprietary ecommerce tool that hosts your website for you for a monthly fee.
 Shopify has a reputation for being much easier to learn and use than Zen Cart, and it requires no technical knowledge.
 You do not need to purchase separate hosting since Shopify provides the hosting for your site.
 Shopify also offers 24/7 customer support.

 How do I find a Zen Cart web host?